 \paragraph{Lyft} This dataset is much larger than \emph{nuScenes} and has more than 1,000 hours of data with 170,000 scenes.
-We use only the first 16,265 scenes of the training data, with each scene being about 24s long.
+We use only the first 16,265 training scenes, each scene being about 24s long.
 For evaluation, we use the full validation dataset (16,220 scenes).
-We downsample the data from 10FPS to 5FPS and train models with an observation window of 1s and prediction horizon of 3s.
-In Table~\ref{tab:lyft}, we report the performance obtained by our approach and two newly introduced baseline models: SAMPP and IMAP~\cite{espinoza2022deep}.
+We downsample the data from $10\,$FPS to $5\,$FPS and train models with an observation window of $1\,$s and prediction horizon of $3\,$s.
+In Table~\ref{tab:lyft}, we report the performance obtained by our approach and two new baselines: SAMPP and IMAP~\cite{espinoza2022deep}.
 These are deterministic models that rely on lane graphs rather than rasterized semantic maps.
-They use the same observation window and prediction horizon as ours, and we list their reported numbers in the table.
 Trajectron++ is introduced as a multimodal baseline, trained using the same data as ours.
-As it can be seen, IMAP achieves better deterministic results (minADE$_1$/minFDE$_1$) compared to Trajectron++, though these results are slightly worse compared to Trajectron++'s multimodal performance.
+As can be seen, IMAP achieves better deterministic results (minADE$_1$/minFDE$_1$) compared to Trajectron++, though these results are slightly worse compared to Trajectron++'s multimodal performance.
 Our approach outperforms IMAP and Trajectron++ on both the deterministic and multimodal results, with an improvement around 15\% on minADE$_1$/minFDE$_1$ and around 40\% on minADE$_5$/minFDE$_5$.